fluxcd/flux2/rfcs/xxxx-cli-plugin-system/README.md

    checksum verification, binary presence in archives, no builtin collisions)
 2. Regenerate `catalog.yaml` when plugins are added or removed
 3. Automatically poll upstream repositories for new releases and create update PRs
+4. Plugin authors have to agree to maintain their plugin's definition by responding to issues and approving PRs in the catalog repo.

 ### Known Limitations (v1beta1)